-This course focuses on a range of basic American communication skills valuable for interpersonal and academic success, such as interpersonal communication processes, intercultural skills, group discussion skills, classroom interactions, library research, presentations, interviewing, etc. Designed for students who have completed Speech 020, 025, or 027 and who want to improve their communication skills prior to enrolling in transfer level speech courses.
+This course focuses on a more advanced American communication skills valuable for interpersonal and academic success, such as interpersonal communication processes, intercultural skills, group discussion skills, classroom interactions, library research, presentations, interviewing, etc. Designed for non-native speakers of English who have completed Speech 020, 025, or 027 and who want to improve their communication skills prior to enrolling in transfer level speech courses.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 (Not applicable to A.A. degree.)